 What is the Alternative Minimum Tax?

 The alternative minimum tax adds certain tax-beneficial items back into your adjusted gross income, recalculating your income tax.
-There's a specific set of rules assigned to the AMT regarding how to determine income with allowed deductions
+There’s a specific set of rules assigned to the AMT regarding how to determine taxable income with allowed deductions

 Situational Example:

-Conversely, if the above scenario determines that your taxes equate to $10,000 but the AMT rules increase your taxes to $15,000, then you would become subject to the rules of the AMT and be liable for paying the greater amount, $15,000.
+Conversely, if the above scenario determines that your traditional taxes equate to $10,000 but the AMT rules increase your taxes to $15,000, then you would become subject to the rules of the AMT and be liable for paying the greater amount, $15,000.